Do You Need an Outside Bookkeeper?

 Prepare statements showing your financial position

-Your bookkeeper will prepare reports for your businesses such as P&L statements, balance sheets and cash flow statements.
+Your bookkeeper will prepare reports for your business, such as P&L statements, balance sheets and cash flow statements.
 These reports show where you stand, how much you are spending on operations, your current assets and liabilities, and cash flow.

 How to Choose a Bookkeeper for Your Small Business